Data Disaster? How To Recover

 - Malware and Viruses: Malicious software can easily lead to data loss.
 This can either be through a direct deletion of files or through causing damaging hard drive crashes.
 This makes having up-to-date virus software essential.

 - Physical Damage: Damage to a hard drive can also cause data loss.
-This damage can be due to simply mishandling a device or even natural disasters that completely destroy servers.
+This damage can be due to simple mishandling a device or even natural disasters that completely destroy servers.

 Preventing Data Disasters